marktext/marktext/README.md

 If you wish to build **Mark Text** yourself, please check out our [developer documentation](https://github.com/marktext/marktext/blob/master/.github/CONTRIBUTING.md#build-instructions).

-When you have any questions while using **Mark Text**, you are welcome to write an issue, but I hope you will follow the format of issue.
-Of course, if you submit a PR directly, it will be appreciated.
+If you have any questions regarding **Mark Text**, you are welcome to write an issue.
+When doing so please use the default format found when opening a issue.
+Of course, if you submit a PR directly, it will be greatly appreciated.

 ## Integrations

-- [Alfred Workflow](http://www.packal.org/workflow/mark-text): A Workflow for the OS X app Alfred: Use "mt" to open files/folder with Mark Text.
+- [Alfred Workflow](http://www.packal.org/workflow/mark-text): A Workflow for the macOS app Alfred: Use "mt" to open files/folder with Mark Text.

 ## Contribution